htvekov/openHASP-APDS9930-proximity-sensor-Custom-Code/README.md

   payload: 25
 ```

-When proximity is registered above defined threshold value, an `idle_off` command is instantly fired internally in the openHASP code (wakeup device).
+When proximity is registered above defined threshold value, an `idle_off` command is instantly fired internally in the openHASP code (wake up device).
 This is followed by a `backlight={'state':1,'brightness':xx}` command, where brightness value is set to either `brightness_low` or `brightness_high`,  depending on what ambient light lux level has been read upon proximity detection

 > ***Note***
-> When using openHASP Home Assistant Custom Component, the `idle_off` command will also trigger a state and brightness commmand from the CC.
+> When using openHASP Home Assistant Custom Component, the `idle_off` command will also trigger a state and brightness command from the CC.
 As the brightness level from CC is fixed, this will unfortunately instantly owerwrite any brightness setting done in custom code.
 So until this gets fixed in the CC, a hack is needed in openHASP Custom Components `lights.py` file in order to ignore actions on `idle_off` commands for specific openHASP devices

 ### Hack example - openHASP Custom Component `lights.py` file: